-A marketing audit is a thorough review of your marketing plan, objectives, strategies, and current activities being executed in your small business.
+A marketing audit is a thorough review of your marketing plan, objectives, strategies, and the current activities being executed in your small business.
 The goal is to see what's working and what isn't so you can identify areas for improvement.
-A successful marketing audit will help you pinpoint your marketing strengths and weaknesses so you can make solid decisions about where to put your resources in the future.
+A successful marketing audit will help you pinpoint your marketing strengths and weaknesses, so you can make solid decisions about where to put your resources in the future.

-Without this kind of regular check-in, you may be wasting time and money on marketing activities that are producing few results without even being conscious of it.
-Conducting a marketing audit on a regular basis helps you maximize your marketing investment by helping you focus on the activities that work best for your business.
+Without this kind of regular check-in, you may be unconsciously wasting time and money on marketing activities that are producing few results.
+Conducting a marketing audit regularly helps you maximize your marketing investment by helping you focus on the activities that work best for your business.